yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 necessary to extract methods from normal `impl` blocks as Stainless methods.
-As there is no inheritance outside of the type classes and their implementations, it is simpler to extract normal methods like top-level functions, that have as first parameter their `Self` type.
-In fact, this is also how the Rust compiler represents those methods, therefore the extraction to Stainless functions is straightforward and can reuse exactly the same code as top-level function extraction.
+As there is no inheritance outside of the type classes and their implementations, it is simpler to extract normal methods like top-level functions, that have as first parameter their receiver type.
+In fact, this is also how the Rust compiler represents those methods, therefore the extraction to Stainless functions is straightforward and can reuse the same code like top-level functions.

 One complication arose for the way of attaching specs to functions which was done with nested functions.